sarkarj/SecureContact/README.md

-# ContactClient Flask App
+# ContactClient App

-The **ContactClient Flask App** is a secure web application built with Flask, designed for managing user data including name, email, phone, preferred time to connect, and admin-level features such as OTP verification and note addition.
-This application uses encryption, CAPTCHA validation, and phone verification to ensure security.
+**ContactClient** is a secure web-based form designed to collect user contact information safely.
+It protects against bots using CAPTCHA, validates phone numbers via external APIs, encrypts sensitive data, and allows administrators to view or manage records after TOTP-based MFA verification.
+The project is fully containerized with Docker and optimized for production deployment behind an NGINX reverse proxy.

-## Features
+## 🧰 Scope

 - **User Management:** Allows users to submit their details including name, email, phone, and preferred time to connect.
 - **Admin Authentication:** Admin users are required to complete OTP verification before accessing and managing user data.